 3. Purchasing card transactions should not be split to divide a larger purchase that is over the cardholder’s single purchase limit.
 (An exception to this is for hotel accommodations that may, after several days, exceed the single transaction limit.)

-5. Use the Purchasing Card only for purchasing items in accordance with all other College policies.
+5. Use the Purchasing Card only for purchasing items in accordance with the College Purchasing and Procedures policy.

 5.1 The card is to be used for college purchases ONLY.